oicnanev/RI-ISEL2526/1_practical_assignment/report.md

 __The 802.1Q Tag Format__

 The 802.1Q tag is a **4-byte (32-bit)** field that is inserted into the original Ethernet frame, right after the **Source MAC Address** field.

-Here is a visual representation and breakdown of the frame structure:

 __BEFORE 802.1Q TAGGING (Standard Ethernet Frame)__: